Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Introduction

 To alleviate this issue, we propose ADAM, a knowledge distillation framework that can better exploit dark knowledge deeply held in the teacher by distillation with adaptive dark examples.
-Our method originated from the intuition that a good soft label for the retriever to learn should better be smooth rather than sharp, which implies that the provided query-passage pairs should smoothly distribute from highly-relevant pairs to loosely-relevant pairs from the view of the teacher.
+Our method originated from the intuition that a good soft label for the retriever to learn should be more {smooth}, which implies that the provided query-passage pairs should diversely distribute from highly-relevant pairs to loosely-relevant pairs from the view of the teacher.
 To fill the gap between highly-relevant pairs and loosely-relevant pairs existing in current negative sampling methods, we propose two approaches to construct dark examples that all have moderate relevance to the query.
-The first approach is to make negatives more relevant to the query.
-We achieve this goal by mixing-up negatives with the positive passage or the query itself.
+The first approach is to make negatives more relevant to the query by strengthening the negatives with the positive passage.
 The second approach is to make positives less relevant to the query by replacing some randomly selected tokens with mask tokens.
 Considering that the newly created passages have moderate relevance to the query, we believe it is more appropriate to call them dark examples instead of negatives.
-With these dark examples added, we successfully make the score distribution smoother (NEG\_MIX) as shown in Fig.~\ref{fig:crossencoder_distribution}, so that we can transfer more useful dark knowledge from the teacher.
+With these dark examples added, we successfully make the score distribution smoother as shown in Figure~\ref{fig:dist_new}, so that we can transfer more useful dark knowledge from the teacher.
 Moreover, since the soft label for different query-positive-negatives have different ``sharpness'' which we consider as an indication of how well the dark knowledge has been exploited, we further propose a self-paced distillation strategy that adaptively selects those examples whose soft labels are sharp to conduct our dark-example-based distillation to better transfer the dark knowledge.